2046 (film): Critical reception

 Said Ty Burr of The Boston Globe:"Is it worth the challenge?
 Of course it is.
 Wong stands as the leading heir to the great directors of post-WWII Europe: His work combines the playfulness and disenchantment of Godard, the visual fantasias of Fellini, the chic existentialism of Antonioni, and Bergman's brooding uncertainties.
-In this film, he drills further into an obsession with memory, time, and longing than may even be good for him, and his world reflects and refracts our own more than may be comfortable for us.
-Love hurts in 2046, but it's the only way anybody knows they're alive."
+In this film, he drills further into an obsession with memory, time, and longing than may even be good for him, and his world reflects and refracts our own more than may be comfortable for us."

 Daniel Eagan of Film Journal International:"it's clear his [Wong Kar-wai] skills and interests have no match in today's cinema.
 Whatever his motives, Wong has assembled a remarkable team for this film.
 The cinematography, production design and editing combine for a mood of utter languor and decadence.
 Leung Chiu-wai continues his string of outstanding roles, while pop singer Wong achieves a gravity missing from her earlier work...it's Zhang who is the real surprise here...her performance puts her on a level with the world's best actresses."

 One of the less enthusiastic reviews came from Roger Ebert who, in the Chicago Sun-Times, gave the film a mildly-negative 2½ stars out of a possible four and a "marginal thumbs down" on the television show Ebert & Roeper."2046 arrived at the last minute at Cannes 2003, after missing its earlier screenings; the final reel reportedly arrived at the airport almost as the first was being shown.
 It was said to be unfinished, and indeed there were skeletal special effects that now appear in final form, but perhaps it was never really finished in his mind.
 Perhaps he would have appreciated the luxury that Woody Allen had with Crimes and Misdemeanors; he looked at the first cut of the film, threw out the first act, called the actors back and reshot, focusing on what turned out to be the central story.
 Watching 2046, I wonder what it could possibly mean to anyone not familiar with Wong's work and style.
 Unlike In the Mood for Love, it is not a self-contained film, although it's certainly a lovely meander."